nimiq/hub/docs/index.md

 `sender` respectively, as well as the transaction's `validityStartHeight`.
 The created transaction will only be returned to the caller, not sent to the network automatically.

-Most duplicate parameter explanations are omitted here, please refer to [Checkout](#checkout) for details.
+For brevity, most duplicate parameter explanations are omitted here, please refer to [Checkout](#checkout) for more details.

 ```javascript
 const requestOptions = {
     appName: 'Nimiq Safe',